sc0h0/sc0h0.github.io/_posts/2024/2024-04-06-FB-marketplace-github-actions-chatgpt-api.md

 ### Example: Grange Furniture
 <a href="https://github.com/sc0h0/fb_mp_watch">This configuration</a> will monitor and alert for any Grange furniture listings.

-Unfortunately, there is a furniture store located on Grange Rd, Cheltenham and some furniture is listed as `'Grange style'`.
+Unfortunately, there is a furniture store located on `Grange Rd`, Cheltenham and some other furniture is listed as `Grange style`.
 This would otherwise result in false-positive listings making it through to the second-stage filter and racking up unnecessary ChatGPT API usage costs.

 The preliminary filter below ensures that API costs are kept to a minimum.